 - 1. Be familiar with this syllabus and the lecture and lab calendars. - 2.
 Consult the course calendars regularly to ensure you stay abreast of the current topics of discussion. - 3.
-Be prepared for class by watching the webinars and reading the textbook passages pertinent to the topics to be discussed in lecture ahead of time. - 4.
 You should anticipate spending, at a minimum, 1-2 hours each day studying the information discussed in this course.
-This may include review of notes, reading the required textbooks or discussing topics with your peers (group study).

-- 5. Each lecture hour is recorded and can be downloaded from the link on the Fundamentals of Diagnostic Imaging course page of MyParker or through iTunes University.
-These should be reviewed as needed. - 6.
+This may include review of notes, reading the required textbooks or discussing topics with your peers (group study). - 4.
+Each lecture hour is recorded and can be downloaded from the link on the Fundamentals of Diagnostic Imaging course page of MyParker or through iTunes University.
+These should be reviewed as needed. - 5.
 Utilize the Parker Radiology Website.
-There is link on the Fundamentals of Diagnostic Imaging course page of MyParker. - 7.
+There is link on the Fundamentals of Diagnostic Imaging course page of MyParker.

+- 6. Come to each class meeting prepared, no matter if it is lecture or lab.
+Know what topics are to be discussed and read ahead. - 7.
 Participate in lecture and lab sessions. - 8.
 Come see me if you need any help.
-You may also inquire about a tutor in the Student Affairs office.
+You may also inquire about a tutor in the Student Affairs office